42 Ways to Lose 5 Inches of Belly Fat

 Besides serving up a third of the day’s fiber, a one-cup serving of this highly nutritious, naturally sweet veggie contains 30 percent of your daily vitamin C needs.
 The body uses the nutrient to form muscle and blood vessels, and it can even boost the ab uncovering effects of exercise, according to Arizona State University researchers.

 It’s finally time to give the humble blueberry proper praise—and add some your daily diet.
 What makes them so great?
 Blueberries may help blast away stubborn belly fat by turning on your get-lean genes, according to University of Michigan researchers.
 After a 90-day trial, the rats fed a blueberry-enriched diet showed significantly reduced belly fat than the control group.
 But that’s not all!
 The sweet fruit also contains compounds that ward off and reverse age-related loss of memory and motor coordination.
+And for more waist-trimming tips, check out these ways to lose body fat!

 If you like to start your day with oatmeal, it’s time to give yourself an upgrade.
 While oatmeal is a terrific breakfast, with 12 grams of protein and 8 grams of fiber per cup, oat bran is a whole other level.
 It packs a whopping 20 grams of muscle-building protein and 18 grams of fiber, for the same number of calories.
 And all that fiber is good news for your belly.
 Intake of the nutrient was found to be negatively associated with belly fat, according to a Journal of Clinical Endocrinology & Metabolism Just don’t screw it up by dumping brown sugar or syrup on it.
 Low-fat milk and cinnamon are the best accompaniments.